-It would be beneficial to obtain costings for repair and replacement work before the exchange of contracts, to ensure the sale price reflects the required works.
+It is advisable to obtain information for repair and any replacement work before the exchange of contracts to ensure the sale price reflects the required improvements.
+Should you choose not to further investigation, then you do so at your own risk.

-Maintaining and repairing the property as necessary in the future will avoid costly replacement work.
+Maintaining and repairing the property as necessary in the future will avoid costly repairs.